A rigorous introduction to linear models: An Appetizer: Beta-Bernoulli Model

-Figure~\ref{fig:dists_beta} compares different parameters of $a,b$ for beta distribution.
-When $a=b=1$, the beta distribution is just a uniform distribution in the range of 0 and 1. \end{definition}
+where $B(a,b)$ denotes \textit{Euler's beta function}, serving as a normalization constant.
+And $\indicator(a\leq x\leq b)$ is a step function that has a value of 1 when $a\leq x\leq b$ and 0 otherwise (when $x<a$ or $a>b$).
+Figure~\ref{fig:dists_beta} compares different parameters for the Beta distribution.
+Specifically, when $a=b=1$, the Beta distribution reduces to a \textit{uniform distribution} over the support of $[0,1]$.

-We put a Beta prior over the parameter $\theta$ of the Bernoulli distribution.
-The posterior is obtained by
+We place a Beta prior over the parameter $\theta$ of the Bernoulli distribution.
+The posterior distribution is then obtained as follows:

-We find that the posterior distribution shares the same form as the prior distribution.
-When this happens, we call the prior \textit{conjugate prior}.
-The conjugate prior has a nice form such that it is easy to work with for computing the posterior probability density function and its derivatives, sampling from the posterior.
+We observe that the posterior distribution has the same functional form as the prior.
+When this occurs, we refer to the prior as a \textit{conjugate prior} (Definition~\ref{definition:conjug_prio}).
+A conjugate prior is particularly useful because it simplifies computation: it allows for straightforward derivation of the posterior probability density function, its derivatives, and even sampling from the posterior.

+Using conjugate priors has a key advantage: it preserves the mathematical form of the prior during Bayesian updating.
+As a result, the posterior can often be expressed in closed form, eliminating the need for complex numerical methods or approximations.

-\begin{remark}[Prior Information in Beta-Bernoulli Model] A comparison of the prior and posterior formulation would find that the hyperparameter $a$ is the prior number of $1$'s in the output and $b$ is the prior number of 0's in the output.
-And $a+b$ is the prior information about the sample size. \end{remark}
+\begin{remark}[Prior information in Beta-Bernoulli model] Comparing the forms of the prior and posterior distributions, we see that the hyper-parameter $a$ can be interpreted as representing the number of ``prior successes" (i.e., outcomes equal to 1), while $b$ corresponds to the number of ``prior failures" (i.e., outcomes equal to 0).
+The sum $a+b$ reflects the strength or confidence in the prior information---effectively acting like a prior sample size. \end{remark}

-\begin{remark}[Bayesian Estimator] From this example of the Beta-Bernoulli model, like maximum likelihood estimator and method of moment (MoM, i.e., using the moment information to get the model parameter.), the Bayesian model is also a kind of point estimator.
-But Bayesian models output a probability of the parameter of interest $p(\theta |x_{1:n})$.
+In the Beta-Bernoulli example, similar to the maximum likelihood estimator or the method of moments (MoM)---which uses moment information to estimate model parameters---the Bayesian framework can also be used to obtain estimates.
+However, instead of directly estimating a single value, the Bayesian approach provides a full posterior distribution over the parameter of interest: $p(\theta \mid \mathcalX)$.

-When we want to predict for new coming data, we do not give out the prediction by a direct model $p(x_{n+1} | \theta)$.
-But rather an integration:
+When making predictions for new data observations, we do not use a fixed parameter value from the model $p(x_{n+1} \mid \theta)$ directly.
+Instead, we marginalize out the uncertainty in $\theta$ by integrating over the posterior distribution: